Dew: Significance

 Due to its dependence on radiation balance, dew amounts can reach a theoretical maximum of about 0.8 mm per night; measured values, however, rarely exceed 0.5 mm.
-In most climates of the world, the annual average is too small to compete with rain.
+In most climates, an dew annual average is considered too small to compare with the effects of rainfall.
 In regions with considerable dry seasons, adapted plants like lichen or pine seedlings benefit from dew.
 Large-scale, natural irrigation without rainfall, such as in the Atacama and Namib deserts, however, is mostly attributed to fog water.
 In the Negev Desert in Israel, dew has been found to account for almost half of the water found in three dominant desert species: Salsola inermis, Artemisia sieberi and Haloxylon scoparium.

-Another effect of dew is its hydration of fungal substrates and the mycelia of species such as pleated inkcaps, often found on lawns, and Phytophthora infestans which causes blight on potato plants.
+Another effect of dew is its hydration of fungal substrates and the mycelia of species such as pleated inkcaps, often found on lawns, and Phytophthora infestans, which causes blight on potato plants.

 Historic

-The book On the Universe (De Mundo) (composed before 250 BC or between 350 and 200 BC) stated: "Dew is moisture minute in composition falling from a clear sky; ice is water congealed in a condensed form from a clear sky; hoar-frost is congealed dew, and 'dew-frost' is dew which is half congealed".
+In the book On the Universe (De Mundo), which was composed before 250 BC or between 350 and 200 BC, dew was described as "moisture minute in composition falling from a clear sky;" ice was described as "water congealed in a condensed form from a clear sky;" hoar-frost was described as "congealed dew," and "dew-frost" was defined as "dew which is half congealed".

 In Greek mythology, Ersa is the goddess and personification of dew.

-Also, according to the myth, the dew in the morning was created when Eos (Ersa's aunt), goddess of the dawn, cried for her son's death, although later he received immortality.
+In the Ersa myth, morning dew was created when Eos (Ersa's aunt), goddess of the dawn, cried for her son's death (although he later achieved immortality).

-Dew, known in Hebrew as טל (tal), is significant in the Jewish religion for agricultural and theological purposes.
-On the first day of Passover, the Chazan, dressed in a white kittel, leads a service in which he prays for dew between that point and Sukkot.
-During the rainy season between December and Passover there are also additions in the Amidah for blessed dew to come together with rain.
-There are many midrashim that refer to dew as being the tool for ultimate resurrection.
+Dew, known in Hebrew as טל (tal), is significant in the Jewish religion for its agricultural and theological purposes.
+On the first day of Passover, the Chazan, dressed in a white kittel, leads a service in which he prays for dew between that moment and Sukkot.
+During the rainy season, between December and Passover, additions in the Amidah describe blessed dew coming together with rain.
+Various midrashim refer to dew as a tool for ultimate resurrection.
 "Dewy" or "my father is the morning dew" are approximate etymologies of the Hebrew given name, Avital.

 In the Biblical Torah or Old Testament, dew is used symbolically in : "My doctrine shall drop as the rain, my speech shall distill as the dew, as the small rain upon the tender herb, and as the showers upon the grass."